22 Best Places To Visit Outside London For Day Trips

 Beyond the castle walls, the 500 acres of grounds include breathtaking landscapes, a serene lake, and a thrilling hedge maze made of over 2,000 yew trees.

-The easiest way to visit Leeds Castle is on a guided tour direct from London.
+The easiest way to visit Leeds Castle from London in just one day is on a guided tour.
+Here are a couple of great “skip the line” tour options:

 Compare train prices and availability on Trainline and Omio, and pre-book your entrance tickets for the castle here to save time when you arrive 🙂